YasirNawaz-Codez/MRI-Based-Brain-Tumor-Classification-Using-Transfer-Learning/README.md

 - **VGG19**
 - **MobileNetV2**
 - **ResNet50**
+---

+* **VGG16 and VGG19**
+    VGG models are characterized by their extreme depth (16 and 19 layers) and use of small, uniform **$3 \times 3$ convolutional filters** stacked throughout the network.
+They established that depth is a key component for good performance, extracting features through a long sequence of basic operations.

+* **ResNet50 (Residual Networks)**
+    ResNet introduced the concept of **"skip connections"** or **residual blocks** which allow the network to bypass layers and reuse activations from earlier layers.
+This design solves the vanishing gradient problem, enabling the training of much deeper networks (50 layers in this version) that perform well.

+* **MobileNetV2 (Efficient, low-latency architecture)**
+    MobileNetV2 is designed for mobile and embedded vision applications where efficiency is critical.
+It uses **depthwise separable convolutions** and an inverted residual structure to drastically reduce the number of parameters and computational cost while maintaining high accuracy.
+---

 Each model was evaluated under different configurations:
 - Optimizers: **Adam, SGD**
 - Activations: **ReLU, GELU**